Amrree/Feck/README.md

-# Feck: The Friendly Command Corrector (No, Not *That* F-Word!)
+# Feck: The Friendly Command Corrector (Sure, It's a Bit of Craic!)

 `feck` is your new best friend in the terminal, a delightful evolution of `thefuck` that gracefully corrects your command-line blunders.
-We've embraced a more charming, less explicit name, making your command-line experience both efficient and a little bit cheeky.
+We've embraced a more charming, less explicit name, making your command-line experience both efficient and a little bit of craic (that's Irish for fun, for those not in the know!).

 Inspired by the original concept of fixing typos, `feck` steps in when you've had a long day, a momentary lapse, or just a good old-fashioned brain fart.
 It's here to turn your `git brnch` into `git branch` and your `apt-get isntall` into `apt-get install`, all with a wink and a nod.
+It's like a cup of tea and a biscuit for your terminal, fixing things up without any fuss.

+And for those moments when a simple `feck` just isn't enough, we've got you covered.
+Try `ohfeck` or `ohfeckit` for that extra touch of dramatic flair when your commands go spectacularly wrong.
+They all do the same job, mind you, but sometimes you just need to express yourself!

-Is `feck` too slow?
+Is `feck` slower than a snail on a pilgrimage?
 [Try the experimental instant mode!](#experimental-instant-mode)

 [![gif with examples][examples-link]][examples-link]

-More examples of `feck` in action:
+More examples of `feck` in action (and its charming cousins):

 ```bash
 ➜ apt-get install vim